flurie/sdp/README.md

 * type classes declared in SDP and extensions
 * types whose names are occupied in the Data category.
 For example, Array can't be placed in the Data.Array module due to a conflict with the array package.
-But there are exceptions.
-For example, Array and Bytes are similar, so placing one in SDP and the other in Data would be counterintuitive
 * types based on SDP pseudo-primitives (STUnlist, STUblist, as well as based on them Unrolled and ByteList)
 * wrapper modules, to avoid a 3-5 level hierarchy.
-For example, the wrapper for Data.ByteString is SDP.ByteString, not Data.ByteString.SDP and the wrapper for Data.ByteString.Lazy is SDP.ByteString.Lazy, not Data.ByteString.Lazy.SDP or Data.ByteString.SDP.Lazy)
+For example, the wrapper for Data.ByteString is SDP.ByteString, not Data.ByteString.SDP and the wrapper for Data.ByteString.Lazy is SDP.ByteString.Lazy, not Data.ByteString.Lazy.SDP or Data.ByteString.SDP.Lazy

-SDP category mustn't be used for:
-* types from Foreign and other important categories (for example, instances for Foreign.C types should be in Foreign.C.SDP, and not in SDP.C or SDP.Foreign.C)
+SDP category mustn't be used for types from System, Control, Foreign, Test and other important categories (for example, instances for Foreign.C types should be in Foreign.C.SDP, not in SDP.C or SDP.Foreign.C).
-* exception types (like Control.Exception.SDP)
-* non-library modules (must be in SDP.Internal)
-* test modules, they must be in Test.SDP

 ## Contributing